munckymagik/redis-clone/README.md

 There are two suites of tests:

 * Unit tests within the Rust source code
-* A suite of API or integration tests that use Ruby and the Ruby Redis Gem to test the supported commands
+* A suite of functional tests that use Ruby and the Ruby Redis Gem to test the supported commands

 First the Rust tests: